-There is certainly no debate regarding how well Brexit was initially and in currently being handled, however its imperative that we look towards the future in a more positive light than what is currently being portrayed in a myriad of different media outlets.
+There is certainly no debate regarding how well Brexit was initially and is currently being handled, however, it’s imperative that we look towards the future in a more positive light than what is currently being portrayed in a myriad of different media outlets.
 Brexit has caused a wave of uncertainty for many sectors in the country including finance and banking, retail, education and property and rightly so, but really and truly how much will Brexit impact investment in UK real estate?

 According to a report carried out by KPMG last April, at the famous real estate exhibition MIPIM – it was revealed that nearly half (46%) of foreign investors intend to continue with the same level of investment in UK